army-of-one/generoo/README.md

 ```

-These transformations will perform casing and separator changes.
+These transformations will perform casing and separator formatting.

 For example: